eslint-functional/eslint-plugin-functional/docs/rules/immutable-data.md

 If true, this rule will ignore any mutations that happen on non-const variables.
 This allow for more easily using mutable data by simply using the `let` keyword instead of `const`.

+Note: If a value is referenced by both a `let` and a `const` variable, the `let` reference can be modified while the `const` one can't.
+The may lead to value of the `const` variable unexpectedly changing when the `let` one is modified elsewhere.

 ### `ignoreClasses`

 Ignore mutations inside classes.